The Latest WUN Headlines + A Look at What's Up on Friday

 Via the National Weather Service.

-Friday: Variable winds less than 5 kt becoming S 5 to 9 kt in the afternoon.
-Scattered showers, with thunderstorms, are also possible after 2 pm.
-Patchy fog before 7 am.
+Friday: N wind 6 to 9 kt, becoming S in the afternoon.
+Sunny.
 Seas 1 ft or less.

-Friday Night: Variable winds 5 kt or less.
-Scattered showers before 8 pm, then scattered showers and thunderstorms between 8 pm and 9 pm, then a chance of showers after 9 pm.
-Patchy fog after 9 pm.
+Friday Night: S wind around 6 kt.
+Partly cloudy.
 Seas 1 ft or less.

 Sun, Moon, & Tide